 When the GP reviewed the patient's earlier blood test results she saw that the thyroid function test result was missing from the records.

-Further investigation revealed that this had not been returned.
+Further investigation revealed that the test had not been returned.
 A repeat test was performed and hypothyroidism was diagnosed.
 Fortunately, the patient accepted a full explanation and apology from the surgery and did not make a complaint.

-In the MDU's experience, complaints and claims frequently result from system failures, rather than solely clinical errors by individuals.
+In our experience, complaints and claims frequently result from system failures, rather than solely clinical errors by individuals.

 Potential problem areas include where: